Kernel-Based Testing for Single-Cell Differential Analysis: Materials and Methods

 \subsection{Simulation settings}

 The comparison study on data simulated was performed on data following different mixtures of zero inflated negative binomial (ZINB) distributions \cite{gauthier_distribution-free_2021}.
 The distribution parameters were chosen to reproduce the four Korthauer alternatives and two types of $H_0$ distributions.
 The performances were computed on 500 repetitions of a dataset composed of 1000 DE genes and 9000 non-DE genes.
 The DE genes are equaly separated in the four alternatives DE,DM, DP and DB.
 The non-DE genes are equally separated into an unimodal ZINB and a bimodal mixture of ZINB.
 The DE methods were applied on the raw data, type-I errors and powers were computed on the raw p-values while false discovery and true discovery rates were computed on the adjusted $p$-values, with the Benjamini-Hochberg correction \cite{benjamini_et_hochberg_controlling_1995}.
-The authors also shared their $p$-values tables with us for their methods (cicdf-asymp and citcdf-perm) \cite{gauthier_distribution-free_2021}, MAST \cite{finak_mast_2015}, scDD \cite{korthauer_statistical_2016}, SigEMD \cite{wang_sigemd_2018}, DESingle \cite{miao_desingle_2018} and SCDE \cite{kharchenko_bayesian_2014}.
+Compared methods are shown in Table \ref{tab:methods_simu}.